bmcilw1/goodtechcofounders/src/pages/about/index.md

 ## The Jump

 Eventually, I realized that my personal values made me better suited for more independent work than I was doing.
-I started thinking of many potential businesses that I could start.
-So, I put my corporate career behind me.
+I started thinking of many potential business ideas.
+Finally, I put my corporate career behind me.
 My plan was to try to provide freelancing services with a special focus on the entrepreneurs who needed my skills the most.

 ## My First Solution

 As soon as I left corporate, for months I spent all day, every day focusing on building my personal network.
 I went to any event that I could where entrepreneurs were likely to be.
 I went to startup meetups, angel and VC investor conferences, and tech accelerator programs.
 What I found blew me away - practically *every* entrepreneur was interested in attracting someone like me to help them with their startup!

 In the end, I found two startups and joined both as a potential technical cofounder.
-After a few months, I doubled down on my bets and picked one to see through as the technical cofounder.
+After a few months, I doubled down on my bets and strapped myself in for my first experience as a technical co-founder.

 ## The Scalable Solution

 Early into my journey as a co-founder, I saw that the job required too much from me to be able to handle more than one at a time.
-I knew that the need for good cofounders was so great it was staggering to me, but I couldn't personally satisfy that demand in any meaningful way.
+I knew that the need for good co-founders was so great it was staggering to me, but I couldn't personally satisfy that demand in any meaningful way.

 After working hard on our startup for months, I realized that the only way I would be able to share my needed expertise with those who needed it most was by freely publishing everything I could find about how to start a successful company.
 I decided to do it.